shannah/CN1UWPPort/README.md

 #Codename One UWP Port (Offline Build Tool)

-This project allows you to build Codename One projects as a Universal Windows Platform app.
+This project allows you to build [Codename One](http://www.codenameone.com) projects as a Universal Windows Platform app.

+## Status

+This project is at a very early stage.
+It was put together to facilitate the further development of Codename One UWP apps in the community so that we can more easily collaborate.
+It is likely that this project will undergo major changes over the next few months.
+Ultimately, portions of this project will be incorporated into the Codename One build server, which will be the recommended way to build UWP applications in Codename One.

 ## Requirements